SE2-Team-3/polito-se2-24-03-kiruna-explorer/assets/Retrospectives/sprint-1/Retrospective-Template.md

 ### Macro statistics

-- Number of stories committed vs. done
+- Number of stories committed vs. done: 3 / 3
-- Total points committed vs. done
+- Total points committed vs. done: 7 / 7
-- Nr of hours planned vs. spent (as a team)
+- Nr of hours planned vs. spent (as a team): 110h 10m / 111h 15m

 **Remember**a story is done ONLY if it fits the Definition of Done: